Jose01000111/Day-2-Creating-User-Accounts-and-Groups/README.md

 ___________________________________________________________________________________________________________

 #### 6. Verify User Account Creation and Group Membership ✅

-•	Open Active Directory Users and Computers (ADUC).

-•	Navigate to each Organizational Unit (OU) (Admin, HR, IT, Operations, Mascot).

- 1. User accounts are listed in their respective OUs (e.g., jdoe in Admin, jsmith in HR).

- 3. Each user is a member of the correct security group (e.g., jdoe in Admin, jsmith in HR).

-•	To verify group membership:

- 1. Right-click a user account and select Properties.

- 3. Go to the Member Of tab to ensure they are in the correct group.
+Lastly, I verified the user account creation and group membership in ADUC.
+I navigated to each Organizational Unit (OU) (Admin, HR, IT, Operations, Mascot) and checked that each user was listed under the correct OU.
+I also confirmed that each user was part of the appropriate security group by right-clicking the account, selecting Properties, and reviewing the Member Of tab.

 ___________________________________________________________________________________________________________
 ### 💻Technology Stack